 Accurate dimensions are an obvious requirement for any drawing set.
-LayOut displays dimensions as precisely as SketchUp can model: up to 0.000001 centimetres.
+LayOut displays dimensions as precisely as SketchUp dimension tool can model: up to 0.000001 centimetres.

-By happy coincidence, this precision also allows you to dimension across distinct SketchUp viewports in order to create an excellent section detail like this…
+By happy coincidence, this precision also allows you this dimension tip across distinct SketchUp viewports in order to create an excellent section detail like this…

 LayOut: A+, plays well with others